grandjam/jamesagrand-site/content/get-involved/prospective-phd-students.md

 - **Critical thinking and argumentation skills.** All of science involves formulating ideas about how the world works, gathering and interpreting observations, and evaluating evidentiary claims.
 The capacity to piece together a coherent and sensible argument, defend/support an idea or conclusion, and incorporate new or different knowledge into your worldview are all instrumental to growing as a PhD scientist and practitioner.
     - *Ways to develop:*
       - After writing a complete draft of a paper, write a reverse outline where you summarize the points made in each paragraph
-      - Practice your listening and ask questions -- you'd be suprised at how much you can learn about how/why people think about something by simply listening to someone explain a topic/perspective
+      - Practice your listening and ask questions -- you'd be suprised at how much you can learn about how/why people think about something by simply listening
-      - Practice your meta-cognitive and self-reflection skills by asking why *you* feel, believe, or react in particular way
+      - Practice your meta-cognitive and self-reflection skills by asking why *you* feel, believe, or react in a particular way
 - **Collaboration skills and prosocial orientation.** The development and application of scientific knowledge to better understand and improve the world is a "team sport."
 The days of the lone wolf, go-it-your-own scientist are over.
 Being able to work in and contribute to collaborative efforts through forming supportive and enriching relationships with peers, colleagues, and other stakeholders is a must.
   - *Ways to develop:*
     - Actively participate in group assignments/projects